Mont-Laurier: History

 In 1950, Mont-Laurier changed statutes and became a ville.
 In 1971, it merged with the Township Municipality of Brunet (that succeeded Campbell Township in 1953).

 On November 13, 1981, the P'tit train du Nord made its last passenger trip to Mont-Laurier, followed by the end of freight transport towards the end of the 1980s.

 In 2003, Mont-Laurier merged with the neighbouring towns Des Ruisseaux and Saint-Aimé-du-Lac-des-Îles, with the name Mont-Laurier being chosen for the combined municipality.
 Following a 2004 demerger referendum vote, Saint-Aimé-du-Lac-des-Îles left Mont-Laurier in 2006 to be reconstituted as an independent municipality.
 The de-amalgamation did not affect Des Ruisseaux, which remains part of Mont-Laurier.

 Geography

 In addition to Mont-Laurier, the municipality also consists of the following population centres: Lac-Gatineau, Saint-Jean-sur-le-Lac, and Val-Limoges.

 Mont-Laurier is located on the banks of the Rivière du Lièvre, a tributary of the Ottawa River, about 200 km from the river delta.
-Its location in the Laurentians places it at an altitude of 244 metres above mean sea level.
+Its location in the Laurentian Mountains places it at an altitude of 244 metres above mean sea level.
 It is surrounded by numerous lakes and mixed forests that support hunting, fishing and leisure, and the mainstay logging industry.

 Mont-Laurier is located roughly at the halfway point of the major roadway from Montreal to Abitibi, Route 117, about 250 km northwest of Montreal.
 Route 309 follows the Lievre and leads to Gatineau, Quebec and Ottawa, Ontario, 216 km to the south.